RobinRSchulz/Vitruv-TGG/README.md

 This project enables the usage of Tripe Graph Grammar (TGG) rules to define consistency preservation rules (CPRs) in the [Vitruvius](https://vitruv.tools/) framework.
 CPRs define how consistency is preserved between two models.
 For the definition and to support the propagation of those rules (patterns in TGGs), the [eMoflon::IBeX](https://github.com/eMoflon/emoflon-ibex/) framework is used.
-In the [proposal document](doc/Proposal.pdf), the concept behind this project and the concepts this project touches are described in more detail.
+In the [thesis document](doc/thesis.pdf), the concept behind this project, the concepts this project touches and further explanations to this implementation are described in more detail.

 In the following, the process of getting sequences of changes to a source model, given by Vitruvius, and using IbeX and a pattern matching process, which this project mainly consists of, to propagate those changes to a target model, is shown.

-TODO Reference KitOpen-Link of Thesis(?)

 ### Architecture Diagram
 The following diagram illustrates the architecture based on a selection of important classes and packages.